Skip to main content

 Repeat the same procedure for the other touchpad spacer.

-Step 5: Remove the touchpad
+Step 5: Remove the Touchpad Module

 Step 5 - Image 1